mbutterick/hyphenate/README.md

     raco pkg install hyphenate

-Then require it in your Racket file:
+Then require it in your Racket file, in standard mode:

     (require hyphenate)

+In safe mode (with contracts):

+    (require (submod hyphenate safe))

+Or in typed mode:

+    (require typed/hyphenate)

 And enjoy: